AndrewOwens121/OOP-assignment1/README.md

 ```
 frameCount%60==0
 ```
-shown to us in a previous lab  to trigger changes every 60 frames (every second if running at 60fps), I also used trigonometry to determin the ship position change so that the ships are coming straight for the radar etc.
+shown to us in a previous lab  to trigger changes every 60 frames (every second if running at 60fps), I also used trigonometry to determin the ship position change so that the ships are coming straight for the sonar etc.
 I used the Quadrant system I set up to determine if pixels should be added or subracted to the ships x,y to achieve them going in the sonars direction.

 ##Screenshot's of My finished Assignment